Richard-M-Baine/week10Thursday/phase-5.md

-# Basic Phase 5: SELECT Clauses
+wher Basic Phase 5: SELECT Clauses

 In this phase, you will create queries using different SELECT clauses.